Ranked #1 Children's Hospital by U.S. News & World Report

 A wonderful resource at Boston Children’s is the Augmentative Communication Program.
 Here, speech-language pathologists work with many of our patients to find creative, effective strategies for communication.

-Our Rett Syndrome Program at Boston Children’s has opened a randomized clinical trial of the drug IGF-1 to treat children with Rett syndrome.
+The Rett Syndrome Research Program at Boston Children’s is currently conducting a randomized clinical trial of the drug IGF-1 to treat children with Rett syndrome.
 Read more on Can drugs improve cognitive deficits in developmental disorders?

 For more information about the IGF-1 trial:

 You can search for clinical studies throughout Boston Children’s here.